AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-manage.md

 After you [create audience analysis configurations](/help/connections/audience-analysis/audience-analysis-configure.md), you can view, edit, or delete them.

+Only system administrators can manage audience analysis configurations.

+For information about audience analysis, see [Audience analysis overview](/help/connections/audience-analysis/audience-analysis-overview.md).

 ## View and filter existing configurations

 To view your existing audience analysis configurations: